blongworth/machinelab-work/README_lecs_processing.md

 and ADV parquet datasets for each directory of LECS raw files.
 This will also filter impossible data and timestamp ADV data

-2. Run `combine.qmd` to combine all files into single adv, met, and status files containing all data.
+2. Parquet files are written such that Arrow views them as a single dataset, partitioned by download.
+Combining them explicitly with `combine.qmd` is no longer necessary.

 3. Run `filter.qmd` to filter bad data by value.
-Inspection of new data is needed to see what kind of wierd data is in there.
+Inspection of new data is needed to see what kind of weird data is in there.

 4. Run `calibrate.qmd` to calibrate pH using seapHOx data.